gitprochess/authdash/BACKEND_SUMMARY.md

 ## What Was Fixed and Created

-### 1. MongoDB Connection Update
+### 1. Package Management APIs Created
-**Problem:** Edge Functions were pointing to external IP `34.93.8.67:27017` instead of `localhost:27017`

-**Fixed:**
-- Updated all Edge Functions to use `mongodb://adminUser:StrongPassw0rd!@localhost:27017/admin`
+All Edge Functions use MongoDB at: `mongodb://adminUser:StrongPassw0rd!@34.93.8.67:27017/admin`
-- Files updated:
-  - `supabase/functions/admin-get-users/index.ts`
-  - `supabase/functions/admin-update-user/index.ts`
-  - All new package management functions

 ### 2. Package Management System (Complete CRUD)